 Why is Geotechnical Monitoring important?

 Geotechnical monitoring is an important matter of economic benefit as well as public safety.
 Sudden structural failures can threaten life and property.
 The main purpose of structural health monitoring is to supply quantitative performance data to the concerned authority.

 Geotechnical monitoring can prove beneficial at the following stages of construction:

 1. Site Investigation: Site investigation is crucial before carrying out any construction activity.
 It is important to check if the land is strong enough to bear the structure.
 Apart from this, it’s essential to check for the safety of other assets in the vicinity of the construction land.
 Several Structural Health Monitoring Sensors are used to characterize and determine initial site conditions.
 The most common parameters of interest in a site investigation are pore pressure, the permeability of the soil, slope stability, etc.

 2. Design Verification: It’s quite important to verify the design of the structure.
 Improper design may lead to its failure.
 Geotechnical instruments and structural health monitoring sensors are used to verify design assumptions.
 Instrumentation data from the initial stage of a project may show the need or provide the opportunity to modify the design in later stages.

-For example, data obtained from reinforcement bar strain meters installed by Encardio Rite at Teesta Barrage in the left embankment led the project authorities to revise their estimates of the requirement of steel in the right embankment.
+For example: Data obtained from reinforcement bar strain meters installed by Encardio Rite at Teesta Barrage in the left embankment led the project authorities to revise their estimates of the requirement of steel in the right embankment.

-Structural monitoring is necessary to help the engineer in determining how fast construction can proceed without adverse effects on the foundation soil and construction materials used.
+3. Construction Control: Structural monitoring is necessary to help the engineer determine how fast construction can proceed without adverse effects on the foundation soil and construction materials used.
 The instruments are installed to monitor the effects of construction.

-For example, the temperature rise in concrete due to the heat of hydration was monitored at Sardar Sarovar Dam on the Narmada River with Encardio Rite’s temperature meters to determine the pouring temperature of mass concrete.
+For example: The temperature rise in concrete due to the heat of hydration was monitored at Sardar Sarovar Dam on the Narmada River with Encardio Rite’s temperature meters to determine the pouring temperature of mass concrete.
 By mixing ice flakes, the temperature of the concrete to be poured was brought down to around 15°C. This resulted in the temperature of the setting concrete not exceeding the critical 29°C, as specified and required by the Central Water and Power Research Station (CWPRS), Pune.

-Instruments can provide early warning of impending failure.
+4. Safety: Instruments can provide early warning of impending failure.
 Safety monitoring requires quick retrieval, processing, and presentation of instrument data so that analyses and decisions can be made promptly.
 An effective action plan for implementing corrective measures can then be prepared.

 | Read More: Geotechnical Instrumentation & Monitoring: Services &Types |